Results 1 - 10 from 155 for trade winds in 0.292 sec.

 Hoike o Haleakala Environmental Curriculum

 Rain normally falls year-round as a result of the moisture-laden northeast trade winds that predominate for most of the year.
-Sixty billion gallons of surface water per year from this area provides much of Upcountry and East Maui with drinking water, as well as most of the irrigation water that goes to ...
+Sixty billion gallons of surface water per year ...

 www.hear.org